nfogh/Racetiming/README.md

 # Racetiming
-Very simple running race timing application written in QT
+Very simple running race timing application written in QT.

+Buggy as hell :D

 # Usage
 It is so simple it should be pretty much self-explanatory.